dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

   3. Write some simple code that you know the answer to and validate that you get useful answers.

+Some common bugs:
+  1. If you notice a big cycle counter value at a PC soon after the user switch: this is because the scratch register used to record the "last" cycle read has not been initialized.
+Easy fix: before the `cps` instruction in `pixie_switchto_user_asm` read the cycle counter and set it.
+  2. If you add a line comment `@` or `//` to a macro used in the `ss-pixie-asm.S` file, this will eat the entire remainder of the macro body!
+So either don't use a macro, or use `/* ... */` style comments.
+If you're getting reset faults, after changing the trampoline macro, this is what is going on :).
+  3. Note that for most approaches, the cycle counter differences will be for the *previous* instruction not the current one.
+  4. Bugs in your profiler often won't lead to crashes, just wrong results.
+And wrong results are hard to spot if you don't know what the right one is!
+So write some very very simple tests where you can see what is going on and validate that what you expect is what you get.
+For example, `4-nop-test.c` profiles a routine that does 10 nops, no loads or stores with caching enabled.
+We expect each `nop` instruction to take about the same (for me 36 cycles).
+Any big spike is a sign that somethig is off.

 <p align="center">
   <img src="images/global-regs.png" width="800" />
 </p>